leomoon-studios/openvpn-installer-for-linux/README.md

 SILENT=y PORT=23423 DNS_TYPE=2 sudo -E ./openvpn-installer

 #change DATACIPHER_TYPE to AES-256-CBC and CERT_TYPE to RSA
-#since RSA_TYPE and CHANNELCIPHER_TYPE are not defined,
+#since RSA_TYPE and CONTROLCIPHER_TYPE are not defined,
 #default 2048 bits will be used for RSA_TYPE
-#and TLS-ECDHE-RSA-WITH-AES-128-GCM-SHA256 will be used for CHANNELCIPHER_TYPE
+#and TLS-ECDHE-RSA-WITH-AES-128-GCM-SHA256 will be used for CONTROLCIPHER_TYPE
 SILENT=y DATACIPHER_TYPE=4 CERT_TYPE=2 sudo -E ./openvpn-installer
 ```